-Suddenly, every government is commanding women to breastfeed.
-Brazil has tried bizarre ads of a baby’s nose looking like a nipple.
-In the US, the state of Maryland wants to ban pacifiers and formula samples.
-And New York City Mayor Michael Bloomberg famously asked hospitals to keep formula under lock and key, sanctioned only by nurses so new mothers try harder to breastfeed.
+Every government has been commanding women to breastfeed.
+Brazil tried bizarre ads of a baby’s nose looking like a nipple.
+New York City mayor Michael Bloomberg famously asked hospitals to keep formula under lock and key, sanctioned only by nurses so new mothers try harder to breastfeed.
 Similar efforts in the Philippines achieved remarkable success: exclusive breastfeeding rose from 36% in 2008 to 47% last year.

 But these official overtures are largely focused on a baby’s first days of life.
 What happens afterward?
 Or when Mom goes back to work?

 Even with the best of intentions—and none of the inevitable challenges like getting the latch right—exclusively breastfeeding a baby is pretty formidable.
 It’s a battle against biology; a mother’s milk supply dwindles when away from the baby.
 The only way to keep it up is to express milk at the same times that the baby would normally feed, generally every three to four hours.
 This can be done manually but is most efficient with an electric pump that relies on horn-like devices cupped over the breasts to suction the milk.
 It drips out slowly—emptying one breast can take as long as 20 minutes—into a bottle attached to the horns, which is then refrigerated or frozen for baby’s later consumption.